sl5net/global-IntelliSense-everywhere/README.md

 Audience/target group: Programmers, writers, Windows Power users, Autohotkey lovers

 what its not:
-- although that is originally was not anymore a simple auto-completion list. you can still use it for that, but that's just a subset of the features.
+- although that is originally was , its not anymore a simple auto-completion list. you can still use it for that, but that's just a subset of the features.

 - Its not Swiftkey for Windows